Hey there! I am Brianne, your very own compassionate and patient dog training coach.

 We all have dogs because we love them and enjoy their companionship; why would we want to do anything to them that could hurt them, or, even worse, cause them to be shy or fearful of us?

-Knox is a 10-year-old Great Pyrenees, and he helped Brianne start her journey to becoming a dog trainer!
+Knox is an 11-year-old Great Pyrenees, and he helped me start my journey to becoming a dog trainer!

 He lives at Apple Hill Farm and is a semi-retired alpaca guardian.
-He loves meeting new people and going on adventures with Brianne.
-Because he makes everyone smile, Brianne wanted to share him with the world!
-In 2013, she set out to train him to become a therapy dog.
-She fell further in love with the science of learning and behavior modification, and soon after set out to further her education and become a certified dog trainer.
+He loves meeting new people and going on adventures with me.
+Because he makes everyone smile, I wanted to share him with the world!
+In 2013, I set out to train him to become a therapy dog.
+I fell further in love with the science of learning and behavior modification, and soon after set out to further my education and become a certified dog trainer.